 Sharing information with third party processors

 We may share your personal information with third party processors in order to provide the Brolly Service and our associated products and services.
 We strictly only share information for data processing purposes so that you can use the Brolly service.
 Your data is not shared for serving ads, including retargeting, personalised, or interest-based advertising purposes for our third party processors.
 It is in our legitimate interest to share your personal information in a manner which ensures that we can provide the very best service we can to you.
-Where we share your sensitive personal data, we shall always be relying on your consent to do so.
+Where we share your sensitive personal data, we shall always be relying on your consent to do so and data may be anonymised.

 Sharing information with professional advisors, governmental authorities & potential purchasers

 We will only share your personal information with professional advisers or governmental or regulatory authorities if required to do so by law.
-This does not include information provided to us via the Inbox connect feature.
+This does not include information provided to us via the policy management feature.

 Your personal information may also be shared with prospective buyers if we were to go through a business transition such as a merger, acquisition by another company, or sale of all or a portion of our assets.
 It is in our legitimate interest to share your personal information with such third parties so they can process your information on our behalf, comply with and/or enforce our legal rights and obligations, protect the rights of third parties and in order to facilitate business transitions.
 Where we share your sensitive personal data, we shall be relying on your consent to do so.